Pink Drops New Single ‘Walk Me Home’

 The single from that album “What About Us” was number one on the charts and had also received a nomination for Best Pop Solo Performance at the Grammy’s.

 It’s inspiring to see this married mother of two continue to deliver new songs as she balances her work life and home life.
-Given the success of her previous single and the feedback with this current single, Pink is proving that she’s still a powerful force in the music industry while being strong role model for her kids.
+Given the success of her previous single and the feedback with this current single, Pink is proving that she’s still a powerful force in the music industry while being a strong role model for her kids.